Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Introduction

-The proposed protocol and that of Austin et~al.~\cite{ABF+25} exhibit complementary strengths and trade-offs.
-The proposed protocol uses significantly fewer states than the protocol of Austin et~al.\ requires to achieve any expected stabilization time above $\Theta(\sqrt{n}\log n)$.
+The proposed protocol and that of \cite{ABF+25} exhibit complementary strengths and trade-offs.
+The proposed protocol uses significantly fewer states than the protocol of \cite{ABF+25} requires to achieve any expected stabilization time above $\Theta(\sqrt{n}\log n)$.
 However, the restriction $\rho\le\sqrt{n}$ prevents us from attaining stabilization time $o(\sqrt{n}\log n)$.
-Conversely, the protocol of Austin et~al.\ can exceed this bound; in particular it can achieve an optimal $O(\log n)$-time solution with $2^{O(n^2\log n)}$ states.
+Conversely, the protocol of \cite{ABF+25} can exceed this bound with super-exponentially many states; in particular it can achieve an optimal $O(\log n)$-time solution with $2^{O(n^2\log n)}$ states.

-The second example mentioned above (i.e., the case of $\rho = \Theta\left(\sfrac{\log n}{\log\log n}\right)$) resolves the first open question of Burman et al.~\cite{BCC+21} in stronger form, upgrading the state bound from sub-exponential to \emph{polynomial}: \begin{corollary} There exists a protocol that solves SS-RK (and hence SS-LE) in sublinear expected time using only \emph{polynomially} many states. \end{corollary} Note that the protocol of \cite{ABF+25} does not achieve this: it requires $\rho=\omega(\log n)$ to stabilize in sublinear time, which entails $\omega(\log^2 n)$ bits (super-polynomial states).
-One might argue that Austin et al.~\cite{ABF+25} only claim an $O(\sfrac{n}{\rho}\cdot\log n)$ bound for w.h.p.\ stabilization time and that a refined analysis or slight modification could reduce their expected time to $O(\sfrac{n}{\rho}\cdot\log \rho)$ or $O(\sfrac{n}{\rho})$.
-However, the (non-self-stabilizing) ranking component employed in their SS-RK protocol, named $\assignranks_{\rho}$ with $1 \le \rho < n/2$, inherently requires $\Omega(\sfrac{n}{\rho}\cdot\log n)$ expected stabilization time, while using $2^{O(\rho \log n)}$ states.
+The second example mentioned above (i.e., $\rho = \Theta\left(\sfrac{\log n}{\log^2\log n}\right)$) resolves the first open question of~\cite{BCC+21} in stronger form, upgrading the state bound from sub-exponential to \emph{polynomial}: \begin{corollary} There exists a protocol that solves SS-RK (and hence SS-LE) in sublinear expected time using only \emph{polynomially} many states. \end{corollary} Note that the protocol of~\cite{ABF+25} does not achieve this: to stabilize in sublinear time it requires $\rho=\omega(\log n)$, which entails $\omega(\log^2 n)$ bits (i.e., super-polynomial states).
+One might observe that \cite{ABF+25} only claim an $O(\sfrac{n}{\rho}\cdot\log n)$ bound for w.h.p.\ stabilization time and hope that a refined analysis or slight modification could reduce their expected time to $O(\sfrac{n}{\rho}\cdot\log \rho)$ or even $O(\sfrac{n}{\rho})$.
+However, their SS-RK protocol employs a non-self-stabilizing ranking subprotocol, $\assignranks_{\rho}$ (for $1 \le \rho < n/2$), which inherently requires $\Omega(\sfrac{n}{\rho}\cdot\log n)$ expected time to assign distinct ranks to all $n$ agents while using only $2^{O(\rho \log n)}$ states.